Mori language: History of the term

 Originally the term Mori referred only to certain clans living on the upper course of the Laa River in Central Sulawesi, that is, today's Mori Atas or 'Upper Mori' people.
 After the imposition of Dutch colonial rule in the early twentieth century, the name was extended to include peoples living eastward along the lower course of the Laa and in the Tambalako watershed (today's Mori Bawah or 'Lower Mori'), and southward to peoples around Lake Matano (including the Padoe).
-Although the languages of these areas were different, the people shared a similar culture, and at that time had also been united under the powerful ruler Marundu.
+Although the languages of these areas were different, the people shared a similar culture, and at that time had also been united under the powerful ruler Mokole Marunduh.

 In the present day, the situation has been reversed.
 Today Mori in its narrow sense refers principally to the Mori Bawah language, and even more specifically to the Tinompo dialect thereof, which colonial authorities promoted as a standard throughout the area.